 As at the end of April, partners are targeting 290,000 households for support during the upcoming rainy season in the BAY states.

-In the months of January and February, around 1.7 million people received food security assistance.
-Of these, 76 percent received food assistance and the remainder agriculture and livelihood assistance.
+In April, around 1.7 million people have received food security assistance.
+Of these, 64 percent received food assistance and the remainder agriculture and livelihood assistance.

-In February, partners distributed fuel-efficient cook stoves to 3,400 vulnerable households across 12 IDP camps in Dikwa LGA, Borno State.
-Partners will conduct post distribution monitoring in the subsequent months to assess the level of satisfaction and utilization of the new technology.
+In March and April, partners provided Safe Access to Fuel and Energy (SAFE) including stoves and more efficient cooking energy to 1,883 vulnerable households across in the BAY states.
+Post distribution monitoring will be conducted in subsequent months to assess the level of satisfaction and utilization of the new technology.

-The security situation, especially along the main supply routes and remote countryside areas, is posing major challenges to the implementation of ongoing deep field activities and has also led to limited or total inaccessibility of humanitarian assistance to some Local Government Areas in the north-east.
+The security situation, especially along the main supply routes and remote countryside areas, continues to pose major challenges to the implementation of ongoing deep field activities and has also led to limited accessibility or total inaccessibility of humanitarian actors to some LGAs in the north-east.
 The security situation has also continued to reduce access to farmland during the dry season.
-The Sector also started implementing dry season activities later than planned due to delayed certification of inputs meant to be distributed to farmers.